Razorguy12/Chess-Game/README.md

 # Chess-Game
-A C++ Chess Engine with full rules, move validation, and special moves, played in the terminal.
+A C++ Chess Game with full rules, move validation, and special moves, played in the terminal.

 ## Features
 *   **Full Chess Rules:** Implements all standard chess rules.